Navigating A Depression Relapse With Mental Health Treatment

 Social withdrawal

-People with depression may find it challenging to communicate with others.
+People with major depression may find it challenging to communicate with others.
 They may avoid social settings or isolate themselves.
-A depression relapse can impact relationships with family, friends, and coworkers.
+Social withdrawal may be one of the common warning signs of a possible recurrence of depressive disorder.
+A depression relapse can impact relationships with family, friends, and coworkers and may follow a previous episode or occur during depressive episodes.
+Support like psychosocial treatment or other treatments, including long-term antidepressants, may help reduce the risk of further isolation and support recovery.

 Lack of interest in activities

-It can be common for people with depression to lose interest in activities they once found fun and exciting.
-Losing interest in activities, such as hobbies, sports, or music, can be a sign that often shows up along with other symptoms, such as social isolation.
+It can be common for people with major depression to lose interest in activities they once found fun and exciting.
+Not being interested and losing interest in activities, such as hobbies, sports, or music, can be warning signs that often show up along with other symptoms, such as social isolation.
+This symptom is frequently seen during depressive episodes and may also indicate a recurrence following a previous episode.

 Sleep changes